connordelacruz/webdriver-test-tools/README.rst

 Features
 --------

-- Testing framework for writing cross-browser front-end test suites
+- Framework for writing cross-browser front-end test suites
 - Pre-defined test functions for commonly used test procedures
 - Utilities and extended functionality for the Selenium WebDriver package
 - Implementation of the `Page Object Model`_ with pre-defined page objects for